Mickey Marcus: World War II

 After leaving active duty, Marcus had continued his army service in the Organized Reserve Corps.
 In 1939, he joined the Judge Advocate General's Corps, and became judge advocate of his Army National Guard unit, the 27th Infantry Division, which was federalized in 1940.
-Though as a legal officer, he was not supposed to command troops, he wrangled a unit command during the 1941 Louisiana Maneuvers.
+Though as a legal officer, he was not supposed to command troops, he wangled a unit command during the 1941 Louisiana Maneuvers.

 After the Japanese attack on Pearl Harbor, the 27th Division deployed to Hawaii.
 There, Marcus organized and commanded a Ranger Combat Training School, to provide troop training in methods of unarmed defense to combat Japanese infiltration tactics.
 Instead of a field command, though, Marcus was sent to Washington in 1943.
 He was assigned to the Civil Affairs Division, as chief of planning for occupation governments in territories liberated from the Axis.
 He accompanied U.S. delegations to the conferences at Cairo, Teheran, Yalta, and Potsdam, and helped draft the 1943 surrender terms for Italy.

 In May 1944, Marcus got himself sent to the United Kingdom on Civil Affairs business.
 He then traded on being a West Point classmate of General Maxwell D. Taylor to parachute into Normandy on D-Day with the first wave of Taylor's 101st Airborne Division, despite having no paratrooper training.
 He took informal command of some of the scattered paratroopers, and was in combat for a week.
 He was then sent back to the United States.

 After V-E Day in 1945, General Lucius D. Clay asked for Marcus to serve on his staff in the occupation of Germany.
 Marcus was in charge of providing for the millions of displaced persons in Germany.
 Clay required all his subordinates to tour the Dachau concentration camp.
 Shocked by what he saw, the previously non-Zionist Marcus began to think differently about a Jewish state.

 In 1946, he was named chief of the Army's War Crimes Division in Washington, DC, planning legal and security procedures for the Nuremberg trials and the Tokyo War Crimes Tribunal.
 He attended the Nuremberg trials, making sure that Nazi crimes were thoroughly documented.
 After the trials, he was offered promotion to brigadier general, but instead elected to return to civilian life and his law practice.

 In recognition of his service in "negotiation and drafting of the Italian Surrender Instrument, the Instrument of Unconditional Surrender of Germany, and the international machinery to be used for the control of Germany after her total defeat", he was awarded the Distinguished Service Medal.
 In 1946, he was named an honorary Commander of the Order of the British Empire, "in recognition of the distinguished service performed … in cooperation with British armed forces during the war."
 He also was awarded the Bronze Star and other awards.